Reverse an Insurance Payment (Post a Takeback)

 Your PCC system should already have an “Insurance Takeback” or “Insurance Reversal” transaction type, which you can pick from the drop-down menu.

 If you need to edit or update the available transaction types, use the Procedures table in the Tables tool.
-All procedures with an accounting type of “Receipt – Refund” will be available in the Transaction Type drop-down menu when you post an insurance reversal.
+All procedures with an accounting type of “Receipt – Refund” are available in the Transaction Type drop-down menu when you post an insurance reversal.
 For help making changes, contact PCC Support at 802-846-8177 or 800-722-7708 or support@pcc.com.

 Reverse an Insurance Overpayment from an Overpayment Holding Account